The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: The inverse problem and the linear sampling method

+{Notice that this field is the counterpart of the usual Herglotz wave function in the acoustics setting.
+We also consider} the corresponding {generalized} scattered field {formed by a weighted superposition of scattered fields due to dipoles}

 In the following, we will make use of polarizations given by tangential fields on $\GammaI\times\R$, and then measure the tangential component of the scattered field on $\GammaM\times\R$.
-Accordingly, we define the \emph{near field operator} by applied to a vector function $\f\in L^2_{s_0}(\R;\bfL^2(\GammaI))$ by
+Accordingly, we define the \emph{near-field operator} applied to a vector function $\f\in L^2_{s_0}(\R;\bfL^2(\GammaI))$ by

-where, as usual, the subscript $T$ refers to the tangential trace here taken on $\GammaM$ (i.e. $\mathbf{v} _T= (\boldsymbol{\nu} \times \mathbf{v} )\times \boldsymbol{\nu}.$).
+where, as usual, the subscript $T$ refers to the tangential trace here taken on $\GammaM$ (i.e. $\mathbf{v} _T= (\boldsymbol{\nu} \times \mathbf{v} )\times \boldsymbol{\nu}$).

 Concerning causality, we emphasize that even for a causal field $\mathbf{f}\in L^2(\R_+;\bfL^2_T(\GammaI))$, the corresponding incident field ${\Mop}^i_{\chi}\f$ is not necessarily causal (and hence, nor is the scattered field ${\Mop}_{\chi}\f$).
 However, the measured data $(\x,t) \mapsto \mathcal{E}_T(\x,t;\y,\p) $ that represents the kernel of the integral operator $\mathcal{N}_\chi$, are tangential components of causal electromagnetic waves.